Maynooth GAA: Gaelic Football

-The men's football Team currently compete in the Kildare Senior Football Championship and in Division Two of the Senior League.
+The men's football Team currently compete in the Kildare Senior Football Championship and in Division One of the Senior League.

 Maynooth won the Intermediate Championship in 1999 with a replayed victory over St Kevins.
 Following one season in Senior Football Maynooth defeated St Kevins again in 2005 (1–11 to 0–04) to win the Intermediate Championship in Newbridge.

-The Club's Senior 'B' Team won the Division 4 League Title in 2008, adding to the Senior 'B' Championship win in 2007.
+The club's senior 'B' Team won the Division 4 League Title in 2008, adding to the Senior 'B' Championship win in 2007.

 2009 was a successful year as Maynooth reclaimed their Senior status with victory in the Intermediate championship final over Kilcullen.
 The team continued their winning ways and claimed a first ever provincial title by defeating Tubberclair (Westmeath) in the same year.

 Hurling

 Maynooth won the Intermediate Hurling Championship in 1999, a double championship winning year, as the club's footballer's also won the Intermediate Championship.
 2009 was another successful year for the club's hurlers as they regained senior status by winning the Intermediate Championship in October, setting up the chance of a double championship year for the club.
 The Junior Hurlers won the double in 2012 beating Sallins in the League Final in Maynooth and Clane in the Championship Final held in Sallins.
 Further Intermediate Championships were won in 2011, 2012, 2016, 2020 & 2021.
 The Junior Hurlers won the League in 2018 beating Broadford in the Final played in Newbridge.
-Maynooth won their first Minor A Hurling Championship in 2020 defeating Naas 1-19 to 1-9.
+Maynooth won their first Minor A Hurling Championship in 2020 defeating Naas 1–19 to 1–9.
+In 2022 Maynooth, after being promoted from Intermediate the year before, qualified for their first Senior Championship Hurling Final in 81 years where they lost to Naas 0–20 to 0–12.